 If that’s not enough science and smarts for you, continue down the Amador Causeway to the Smithsonian Institution’s Punta Culebra Nature Center (US$5) to see marine life like sharks, turtles and reef fish in tanks and displays including a touch tank, walk along two short trails where iguanas, sloths and armadillos can be spotted.

 The Panama Canal is one of the most hyped things on the planet, but that doesn’t make it any less incredible.
-You can experience the Panama Canal in a few different ways (which we’ll be telling you all about in an upcoming post) including visits to massive, canal-side observation facilities, Panama Canal museums and on board tourist boats which take passengers through the canal.
+You can explore the Panama Canal in a lot of different ways and we did it all including visits to all three massive, canal-side observation facilities, Panama Canal museums, the most dramatic drive over the canal and on board tourist boats which take passengers through the canal.
 Get a taste for the latter in our time-lapse Panama Canal video which takes you from the Atlantic to the Pacific through the canal and all of the impressive locks in less than 11 minutes.

 Every January Panama City hosts the Panama Jazz Festival and while new Orleans doesn’t have anything to worry about, the event is star-studded and world class drawing names like Herbie Hancock, Wayne Shorter and Bill Frisell.
 It’s organized by Panamanian jazz legend Danilo Perez and we were impressed from start to finish, particularly by students of the Danilo Perez Foundation who brought the house down as they opened the festival.